Skip to content

 Claude Code can call multiple GodotIQ tools in sequence within a single conversation.
 Common patterns:

-• Debug flow: project_summarytrace_flowsignal_map
+• Debug flow: godotiq_project_summarygodotiq_trace_flowgodotiq_signal_map

-• Level review: scene_mapspatial_auditplacement (for fixes)
+• Level review: godotiq_scene_mapgodotiq_spatial_auditgodotiq_placement (for fixes)

-If you work on multiple Godot projects, add GodotIQ to each project separately:
+If you work on multiple Godot projects, add GodotIQ to each project separately: create a .mcp.json in each project root with the appropriate GODOTIQ_PROJECT_ROOT path.
+Claude Code automatically uses the right server based on your working directory.

 1. Check that GodotIQ is installed: pip show godotiq